Dennis Robert Hoagland: Private life

-Dennis Hoagland was the son of Charles Breckinridge Hoagland (1859 – 1934) and Lillian May Hoagland (1863 – 1951).
+Dennis Hoagland was the son of Charles Breckenridge Hoagland (1859 – 1934) and Lillian May Hoagland (1863 – 1951).
 He spent his first eight years in Golden and during his later childhood he lived in Denver.
 He attended the Denver public schools and in 1903 entered Stanford University.
 In 1920, Dennis R. Hoagland married Jessie A. Smiley.
 She died suddenly of pneumonia in 1933.
 He was left with the responsibility of bringing up three young boys named Robert Charles, Albert Smiley, and Charles Rightmire.

 Career

 Hoagland graduated from Stanford University (1907) with a major in chemistry.
 In 1908 he became an instructor and assistant in the Laboratory of Animal Nutrition at the University of California at Berkeley, an institution with which he would be associated for the remainder of his life.
 There he worked in the fields of animal nutrition and biochemistry.
 In 1910 he was appointed assistant chemist in the Food and Drug Administration of the U.S. Department of Agriculture until 1912 (Schmidt and Hoagland, 1912, 1919), when he entered the graduate school in the Department of Agricultural Chemistry with Elmer McCollum at the University of Wisconsin, receiving his master's degree in 1913 (McCollum and Hoagland, 1913).
 In the fall of that year he became assistant professor of agricultural chemistry and in 1922 associate professor of plant nutrition at Berkeley.
-He was a founder of the Annual Review of Biochemistry and a proponent of the Annual Review of Plant Physiology and the Annual Review of Medicine which first appeared in 1950, after his death.